The Best Apps for Household Chores in 2026

 How to actually pick one

-Don't overthink it.
-If you want pure flexibility, look at Tody.
+Don’t overthink it.
+If you want a visual, photo-first, sustainable approach, Plastnofy is the one we’d try first.
+For pure scheduling flexibility, look at Tody.
 Kids in the mix, try OurHome or Sweepy.
 Roommates splitting more than chores, Flatastic.
 Whole-home organizing in one place, Cozi.
-And if a visual, photo-first, sustainable approach sounds like you, give Plastnofy a try.

-The best chore app is really just the one your household will actually open.
-They all keep a list and send reminders, so pick the one that fits how you already think, and the housework follows from there.
+The best app for household chores in 2026 is really just the one your household will actually open.
+They all keep a list and send reminders, so pick the one that fits how you already think, give it a couple of weeks before switching, and let the housework follow from there.